As an Amazon Associate I earn from qualifying purchases.

 I sure hope so!
 I was pretty stoked with the Lacoste polo (since it’s actually authentic) and I’ll also list the golf polos, the tights, and maybe 1-2 other things.
 Because it was only $15 (after shipping) for this box it’s not much of a trick to make 5x my money or more.

 Oof.
 That’s all I can say about this box.
 Let’s just say that it fulfilled my expectations in the worst way possible.
-Imagine that you went into a random thrift store, scooped up an arm full of random plus off the shelf, and took it home.
+Imagine that you went into a random thrift store, scooped up an arm full of random plush off the shelf, and took it home.
 That’s what this box was.

 Even as far as mystery boxes go it was bad.
 The real mystery here is why anyone would want to buy this box.

 I expected that this box would be low value (as most plush is) but it was a total bust.
-There happened to be two small unicorns plush that my daughters kept (after thorough washing) but everything else went right back in the box and went into my donate pile.
+There happened to be two small unicorn plush that my daughters kept (after thorough washing) but everything else went right back in the box and went into my donate pile.

 Even if you love selling plush, give this box a pass.